istio/istio.io/content/en/docs/setup/install/helm/index.md

 For example, to generate a manifest that can be installed with `kubectl` for the `istiod` component:

 {{< text syntax=bash snip_id=none >}}
-$ helm template istiod istio/istiod -n istio-system --kube-version <Kubernetes version of target cluster> > istiod.yaml
+$ helm template istiod istio/istiod -n istio-system --kube-version {Kubernetes version of target cluster} > istiod.yaml
 {{< /text >}}

 The generated manifest can be used to inspect what exactly is installed as well as to track changes to the manifest over time.